 The Board shall comprise the number of Directors set forth in the Seed SEF LLC Agreement.
 Each Director (including Public Directors) shall be appointed in accordance with the Seed SEF LLC Agreement, and shall serve until his or her successor is duly appointed, or until his or her earlier resignation or removal, with or without cause.
 The Board's membership will include a diversity of membership interests.

-At least twenty percent of the Members of the Board shall be Public Directors.
-Among other things, Public Directors are persons who are:
+At least twenty percent, but not less than one, of the members of the Board shall be Public Directors.

-knowledgeable of trading or financial regulation or are otherwise capable of contributing to governing board deliberations;

-neither Seed SEF Participants, Seed SEF employees nor primarily Seed SEF service providers other than serving on the Board of Directors; and

-not officers, principals or employees of a Seed SEF Participant.

-To qualify as a Public Director, an individual must be found, by the Board and on the record, to have no Material Relationship, as defined below, with Seed SEF or any of its Affiliates.
-The Board must make such finding at the time the Public Director is elected and as often as necessary in light of all circumstances relevant to such Public Director, but in no case less than annually.
-A Material Relationship is one that reasonably could affect the independent judgment or decision-making.
-The Board need not consider previous service as a Director of Seed SEF to constitute a Material Relationship.
-A Director shall be considered to have a Material Relationship with Seed SEF if any of the following circumstances exist or have existed within the past year:

-such Director is or was an Officer or an employee of Seed SEF, or an officer or an employee of an Affiliate of Seed SEF;

-such Director is or was a Participant; or

-such Director is or was a director, an officer, or an employee of a Participant.

-If any of the immediate family of a Director, i.e., spouse, parents, children, and siblings, in each case, whether by blood, marriage, or adoption, or any person residing in the home of the Director or that of his or her immediate family have a Material Relationship as defined above, then that Material Relationship is deemed to apply to such Director.

-The Board shall have procedures, as may be adopted by the Board from time to time, to remove a Director where the conduct of such Director is likely to be prejudicial to the sound and prudent management of Seed SEF.
+The Board shall have procedures, as may be adopted by the Board from time to time, to remove a Director when the conduct of such Director is likely to be prejudicial to the sound and prudent management of Seed SEF.

 Each Director is entitled to indemnification pursuant to the Seed SEF LLC Agreement with respect to matters relating to Seed SEF.